Paqmind/platform/sample-theme/README.md

 # Readme

 The only required thing is the `content` folder.
-Each language/platform has its own naming conventions so you're free to install packages and do whatever else in the project folder.
+Each language/platform has its own naming conventions so you're free to install packages and do whatever else in the project folder as long as it doesn't interfere with the `content`.

 The following scheme renders a layout idea: